 Are you looking at forming a coupon marketing strategy for your store?

-Coupons can be a great way to grow your sales and increase your customer loyalty whether you’re running an e-commerce store or even a physical store.
+Coupons can be a great way to grow your sales and increase customer loyalty, whether you’re running an e-commerce or even a physical store.

-But if you approach it without knowing what your strategy is, you’re basically shooting in the dark hoping to find success.
+But if you approach it without knowing your strategy, you’re shooting in the dark, hoping to find success.

 That’s what this post is all about: introducing you to a proper coupon marketing strategy.